konstantin-brashkin/Excel_Project_Travel_Analysis/README.md

 ![screenshot 1.png](assets%2Fscreenshot%201.png)

-To bring this dataset into convinient and clean form✨ I deleted duplicates, rounded and formated currency values, categorized continuous data into more manageable groups, such as age ranges and income brackets replaced, replaced abbreviations with full words for better presentation in later created charts, formatted the entire dataset as a table to give it a more presentable look + expanded functionality such as filters, drop down lists etc.
+To bring this dataset into convenient and clean form✨ I deleted duplicates, rounded and formated currency values, categorized continuous data into more manageable groups, such as age ranges and income brackets replaced, replaced abbreviations with full words for better presentation in later created charts, formatted the entire dataset as a table to give it a more presentable look + expanded functionality such as filters, drop down lists etc.